-In my experience, many relationships – maybe yours – eventually become characterized by what could be described as an implicit contract.
-This contract determines how couples and families interact.
+In my experience, many relationships at work and at home – maybe yours? – eventually become characterized by what could be described as an implicit contract.
+This contract determines how people then interact.
 The following is an easy guide on How To Develop A Fake Atmosphere!

 |* Don’t raise the real issues